NEWS

 Black Eye White Diss (w/t)

-Currently on pause while working on the three above, a short feature based on a true story.
+Trying to get the last wedge of money for this short feature based on a true story.
 It's about the unique way British locals chose to deal with American attempts to impose their Jim Crow laws in wartime Britain.
 Shows the Brits in a different and heartwarming light.

 Her War

 Her War - my very first opera libretto, about trauma then and now for nurses in combat medicine.
-We'll be going back to this again after our premiere last year.
+We'll be going back to this again after our premiere in 2022.
 More news here shortly, I hope.

 Watch Her War here